-For any school, there shall be a minimum collection of 500 well selected books, exclusive of duplicates, government documents and currently adopted textbooks, to meet the curricular and recreational needs of the particular school.
-There shall be at least 5 additional books for each pupil above 100 enrollment.
-In addition, each school shall provide one general daily newspaper in addition to the local one, and a minimum of 5 to 10 periodicals annually.
-For schools above 100 enrollment there shall be purchased annually 5 additional periodicals for each 100 pupils, or major fraction thereof.
+For any high school, whatever type of organization, there shall be a minimum collection of 500 well selected books, exclusive of duplicates, government documents and currently adopted textbooks, to meet the curricular and recreational needs of the particular school.
+For schools having above 100 enrollment there shall be provided 5 additional books per pupil, and satisfactory progress shall be made toward providing 10 per pupil.
+A minimum of 5 to 10 approved periodicals and one general daily newspaper in addition to the local one, shall be provided for each school.
+In schools having more than 100 enrollment there shall be purchased annually 5 additional periodicals for each 100 pupils, or major fraction thereof.

-Books and other materials are to be selected from lists approved by the State Department of Education, such as the H. W. Wilson STANDARD CATALOG, the American Library Association BASIC BOOK COLLECTION FOR HIGH SCHOOLS, and other lists prepared by the ALA and U. S. Office of Education.
-Each school should own the latest edition of the STANDARD CATALOG FOR HIGH SCHOOL LIBRARIES, and/or a CHILDREN'S CATALOG.
-The librarian should assume the responsibility for guiding staff members and pupils to select cooperatively, books and materials based on the needs of the particular school.
+Books and other materials are to be selected from lists approved by the State Department of Education, such as the H. W. Wilson Standard Catalog, the American Library Association Basic Book Collection for High Schools, and Basic Book Collection for Junior High Schools, and other lists prepared by the American Library Association and the U. S. Office of Education.
+Periodicals are to be selected from the lists in the latest edition of the American Library Association Basic Book Collection for High Schools, and the Basic Book Collection for Junior High Schools.
+Each school shall own the latest edition of the Standard Catalog for High School Libraries, and/or a Children's Catalog.